 When you log in to SAW and access Paid Leave, you will see the account(s) that you have registered.
-Add another account by clicking 'Create a New Account' at the bottom of the page.
+Add another account by clicking Create a New Account at the bottom of the page.
 Start at Step 3 above to register this additional business account.

-If you do not see the account selection page, use the Add/Switch Account on the right side of the ribbon to switch accounts.
+If you do not see the account selection page, use the Add/Switch Account on the right side of the ribbon to switch between accounts or add additional accounts.